 In an active/active scenario, users configure recovery plan workflows in one direction from Site 1 to Site 2 for the protected virtual machines at Site 1.
 Recovery plan workflows are configured in the opposite direction from Site 2 to Site 1 for the protected virtual machines at Site 2.

-- Does Site Recovery Manager support a many-to-one disaster recovery configuration?
+- Does VMware Site Recovery support a many-to-one disaster recovery configuration?

 Yes.
-Site Recovery Manager provides the option to protect multiple sites using a common “shared recovery site”.
-At this shared recovery site, you will still need to have multiple instances of Site Recovery Manager running.
+VMware Site Recovery provides the option to protect multiple sites using a common “shared recovery site.”
+You will still need multiple instances of Site Recovery Manager running at this shared recovery site.
 Each instance manages the pairing with one of the protected sites.
 However, to provide simpler disaster recovery management in a many-to-one configuration, only one instance of vCenter Server is required at the shared recovery site.
 All instances of Site Recovery Manager register with that single vCenter Server instance.
 Please consult the product documentation for more details on how to use this feature.

-In addition to the shared recovery site configuration, Site Recovery Manager also allows and supports shared protected site (1:N) and many-to-many (N:N) configurations.
-It is also supported to begin with a standard two site SRM deployment and later on add additional site pairings to add in more complex topologies.
+In addition to the shared recovery site configuration, VMware Site Recovery supports shared protected site (1:N) and many-to-many (N:N) configurations.
+It is also supported, to begin with a standard two-site SRM deployment and later on add additional site pairings to add in more complex topologies.
 Keep in mind that while Site Recovery Manager does allow for the failover of different VMs to different sites, it does not support the failover of the same VM to multiple recovery sites.
-Site Recovery Manager only supports a VM being protected by a single Site Recovery Manager pair.
+VMware Site Recovery only supports a VM protected by a single Site Recovery Manager pair.

 - Does VMware Site Recovery require two active vCenter Server instances?